What Are The Different Types Of Depression?

 - The patient works through a grieving process.

-Situational depression does have a chance of developing into major depressive disorder.
+Situational depression does have a chance of developing into MDD.
+Getting treatment early can prevent the condition from getting worse.